-The Real Sergio Ramos
+The Heart of Sergio Ramos

 Arguably the biggest pantomime villain in the game of football, Sergio Ramos is explored through the lens when he’s off the pitch.
-Primarily spending time with family and pursuing his other hobbies, ‘The Real Sergio Ramos’ looks to paint one of the most red-carded players in football history in a different light (although we won’t blame you if you don’t forgive him for that foul on Salah).
+Primarily spending time with family and pursuing his other hobbies, ‘The Heart of Sergio Ramos’ looks to paint one of the most red-carded players in football history in a different light (although we won’t blame you if you don’t forgive him for that foul on Salah).